autumnjolitz/trollius-redis/README.rst

 .. _PEP 3156: http://legacy.python.org/dev/peps/pep-3156/

 This Redis library is a completely asynchronous, non-blocking client for a Redis server.
-It depends on trollius (async-compatible for PEP 3156) and therefore it requires Python 2.
+It depends on trollius (asyncio-compatible for PEP 3156) and therefore it requires Python 2.

 If you're new to asyncio, it can be helpful to check out